dthomas94/census-tract-app/README.md

 ### API 🔧

-Navigate to the api folder and run the init.sh executable.
-This will start the server
+Navigate to the api folder and run `./init.sh` executable.
+This will start the backend server

 ### UI 💅🏿

 1. To be able to view map data, you will need to add your API_KEY for Google Maps to the .env.local file

-2. Navigate to the "planet" folder and run `yarn start`.
-This will run the dev server for the frontend
+2. Navigate to the "app" folder and run `yarn` then `yarn start`.
+This will install dependencies and run the dev server for the frontend

 ## Future Work 🚀